jstormes/OAuth2-Docker-Dev/README.md

 set of services including, MariaDB, Redis, OpenLDAP and tools to access these services.

-After startup the OAuth2 Zend Application will be available at http://locahost:8080.
+After startup the Zend Project will be available at http://locahost:8080.

 PhpMyAdmin will be available at http://locahost:8082.